ScienceCommunicationLab/KinesinLMS/docs/deployment/heroku.md

     heroku addons:create heroku-redis:mini --remote development

+Then configure the environment variables that tell Heroku to use SSL with Redis:

+    heroku config:set REDIS_SSL=True
+    heroku config:set CELERY_BROKER_USE_SSL=True
+    heroku config:set CELERY_REDIS_BACKEND_USE_SSL=True

-KinesinLMS needs to know that Celery is to use this Redis service, so copy the Redis URL into the appropriate env variable:
+KinesinLMS needs to know that Celery is to use this Redis service, so copy the REDIS_URL (automatically set by Heroku when you added Redis) into the appropriate env variable for Celery:

-    heroku config:set CELERY_BROKER_URL=$(heroku config:get REDIS_TLS_URL) --remote development
+    heroku config:set CELERY_BROKER_URL=$(heroku config:get REDIS_URL) --remote development

 ## Environment Veriables Setup